-As of July 27, 2020, the status of the Company's claim for refund made in connection with the amended consolidated income tax return that the Company filed for the fiscal year ended March 30, 2014 was not resolved.
-The ultimate resolution of this claim for refund could include administrative or legal proceedings.
-Although management believes that the calculations and positions taken on the amended consolidated income tax return and all other filed income tax returns are reasonable and justifiable, the outcome of this or any other examination could result in an adjustment to the position that the Company took on such income tax returns.
+As of October 27, 2020, the status of the Company's claim for refund made in connection with the amended California consolidated income tax return for the fiscal year ended March 30, 2014, and the status of the examinations of the California consolidated income tax returns for the fiscal years ended March 31, 2019, April 1, 2018 and April 2, 2017, were not resolved.
+The ultimate resolution of the claim for refund and the tax return examinations could include administrative or legal proceedings.
+Although management believes that the calculations and positions taken on the amended consolidated income tax return and all other filed income tax returns are reasonable and justifiable, the outcome of these proceedings or any other examination could result in an adjustment to the position that the Company took on such income tax returns.
 Such adjustment could also lead to adjustments to one or more other state income tax returns, or to income tax returns for subsequent fiscal years, or both.
 To the extent that the Company's reserve for unrecognized tax liabilities is not adequate to support the cumulative effect of such adjustments, the Company could experience a material adverse impact on its future results of operations.
 Conversely, to the extent that the calculations and positions taken by the Company on the filed income tax returns under examination are sustained, or to the extent that the tax returns become closed to examination or other adjustment, another reversal of all or a portion of the Company's reserve for unrecognized tax liabilities could result in a favorable impact on its future results of operations.